utk09-NCL/scss-variables-completion/README.md

 - Use fileSystemCaching to speed up subsequent scans
 - Set maxFileSize to skip processing of large files
 - Monitor scan performance and adjust settings based on your workspace size
+- Watch the progress notification during workspace scanning
+- You can cancel a scan in progress if needed

 ## Troubleshooting